squid-cache/squid-cache.github.io/Features/BetterStringBuffer.rst

  * max-size of 65536 bytes.
 This was made evident by earlier attempts at using it universally for char* replacement.
  * direct access to a self-controlled char* buffer.
 No existing ability for non-local buffer sharing.
  * existing usage within squid strictly assuming the above two limits are always true.

+FrancescoChemolli has started a sample implementation, drawing from many concepts in this page and AdrianChadd's implementation in branch s27_adri.
+General concepts and discussion in /StringNg, will be merged here once better sketched.

 == Plan ==